DataDog/integrations-core/go_expvar/README.md

 2. [Restart the Agent][8] to begin sending memstat and expvar metrics to Datadog.

 #### Metrics collection
-The Go Expvar integration can potentially emit [custom metrics][13], which may impact [billing][14].
+The Go Expvar integration can potentially emit [custom metrics][13], which may impact your [billing][14].
 By default, there is a limit of 350 metrics.
 If you require additional metrics, contact [Datadog support][11].

 ### Validation